HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/ixpe/data-analysis-ixpe.md

 ## 3. Extracting spectro-polarimetric data products

+Here we get to the fun part - the creation and analysis of some data products!

 ### Defining source and background regions

-To obtain the source and background spectra from the Level 2 files, we need to define a source region and background region for the extraction.
-This can also be done using `ds9`.
+To obtain source and background spectra from the 'level 2' files, we need to define source and background regions for the extraction.

+Defining regions can be done in a number of ways, using automated source finding tools, drawing them onto images using [SAOImage DS9](https://sites.google.com/cfa.harvard.edu/saoimageds9), or (as we show here) by manually constructing region files.

-For the source, we extract a 60" circle centered on the source.
-For the background region, we use an annulus with an inner radius of 132.000" and outer radius 252.000"
+In this case we define the source region as a $60^{\prime\prime}$ circle centered on Mrk 501.

+The background region is an annulus with an inner radius of $132^{\prime\prime}$ and outer radius $252^{\prime\prime}$.

-The region files should be independently defined for each telescope; in this example, the source location has the same celestial coordinates within 0.25" for all three detectors so a single source and a single background region can be used.
+The region files should be independently defined for each telescope; in this example, the source location has the same celestial coordinates within 0.25" for all three detectors, so a single source and a single background region can be used.

 ```{code-cell} python
 with open(os.path.join(OUT_PATH, "src.reg"), "w") as srco: